LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 ---
-title: Chainlink Custom Data Feeds
+title: Chainlink Oracle Addresses and Job IDs
-description: Chainlink oracle addresses and Job IDs to connect your smart contract to any API on the internet.
+description: Our Chainlink custom data feeds connect your smart contract to any API on the internet.
 Retrieve RWA prices, sports betting, weather, and real estate data.
 ---

 # Chainlink Data Feeds